farzanyazdanjou/coconut-open-api-js/README.md

 - `answers(answers: AnswerModel | AnswerModel[])`

 Set a relationship which will tell the API to use the given answer model(s) for the attendee when booking an appointment.

+- `as(identifier: number)`

+Set the identifier for a given attendee.

 - `located(details: LocatableDetailParameters)`